rajinder-yadav/.vu/README.md

 ### Generate a View Component

-- Generating a View Component called Home.
+Generate a View Component called Home.
-- Generated code will be place in the subfolder, "__src/views/Dashboard__".
+Generated code will be place in the subfolder, "__src/views/Dashboard__".

 ```sh
 vu g v Home